What do you do when you’re an athlete and the Olympics are canceled? Become one of Hollywood’s top stars.

 “I don’t want fast,” he said.
 “I want pretty.”

-Williams swam with Johnny Weissmuller, Olympic swimmer turned actor, and had to escape from him after every performance, because he would try to get her out of her swim suit.
+She swam with former Olympic swimmer Johnny Weissmuller, who Williams said she had to escape from him after every performance, because he would try to get her out of her swim suit.
 The Aquacade was not a happy experience.
 Because of that she repeatedly told MGM that she wasn’t interested in a film career, she said in her autobiography.